wireapp/wire-server-deploy/ansible/README.md

    sft_server_type_green = "cx21" # defaults to "cx11"
    environment = "staging"
    ```
-1. We want to make all th servers "cx31".
+1. We want to make all the servers "cx31".
 1. The blue group is active, green is not.

 We can do it like this: